-Note: You must have root user authority to change alog attributes.
 Specifies the name of a log file.
 If the specified LogFile does not exist, one is created.
 If the alog command is unable to write to LogFile, it writes to /dev/null.
-Use the -f LogFile flag with the -C and -t flags to change the File attribute for a LogType defined in the alog configuration database.
+Use the -f LogFile flag with the -C and -t flags to change the File attribute for a LogType defined in the alog configuration

--q -s Size Lists the log types currently defined in the alog configuration database.
+Lists the log types currently defined in the alog configuration database.
 If you use the -L flag with the -t LogType flag, the attributes for a specified LogType are listed.
 The current values of the File, Size, and Verbosity attributes are listed as colon separated values:

-'''

 <File>:<Size>:<Verbosity>

-'''

-If the -L flag is used, the alog command does not copy standard input to standard output or to File.
+If the -L flag is used, the alog command does not copy standard input to standard output or